Engine Lubrication Problems – Lack Of Oil, Resulting In Engine Wear.

 Gaskets and oil seals should be replaced, if worn or leaking or whenever removed, during servicing.

 Replacement is simple, but some engine dismantling, may be necessary to reach them.
-Check for a, plugged oil filter and/or a missing air filter or oil filler or breather cap.
-But, the underlying cause here, may be just not changing the oil often enough.
+Check for a plugged oil filter and/or a missing air filter or oil filler or breather cap.
+However, the hidden cause here, may be just not changing the oil often enough.

 Conclusion